alertmanager/alert_manager/README.md

 ### Installation
 1. Unpack and install the App and Add-on according to the deployment matrix
-	- Download the latest Add-on here: <https://github.com/simcen/TA-alert_manager/archive/master.zip>
+	- The Add-on is located at alert_manager/appserver/src/TA-alert_manager.zip
 2. Link $SPLUNK_HOME/etc/apps/alert_manager/bin/alert_handler.py to $SPLUNK_HOME/bin/scripts/:
 	- Linux: